 A Sermon on Ephesians 3:18-19Read more

-Are you working to grow closer to Christ?
-Are you taking time to be with Him in prayer and in His Word?
-Or is your relationship with Him mostly intellectual?
-In this sermon from Ephesians 3:18-19, Dr. Martyn Lloyd-Jones explains why it is so important that we not only know the right things about God but also apply them to our lives.
+In this sermon from Ephesians 3:18–19 titled “Experimental Christianity,” Dr. Martyn Lloyd-Jones explains why it is so important that Christians not only know the right things about God but also apply it to their lives.
 Many believers are like people who have been left a great fortune but do not realize it.
-God tells us to apply our knowledge of Him to our lives, and part of this is not quenching the Spirit.
-Especially in today’s rationalistic culture, Christians are so wary of excess of emotion and the pitfalls it can bring in their relationship with the Lord that they cut themselves off to the depth of the knowledge of God that Paul writes about.
-Dr. Lloyd-Jones reminds us that this fear of an excess that is controllable and avoidable on our part is no reason to go to the extreme and leave no room for knowing God intimately in this way!
-Paul was adamant in proclaiming how much joy we can have by knowing the Spirit intimately, and Lloyd-Jones gives several examples to demonstrate that those who have been busiest for the Lord are those who knew Him intimately like a friend.
+God tells His children to apply their knowledge of Him to their lives, and part of this is not quenching the Spirit.
+Especially in today’s rationalistic culture, Christians are so wary of excess of emotion and the pitfalls it can bring in their relationship with the Lord that they cut themselves off to the depth of the knowledge of God about which Paul writes.
+Dr. Lloyd-Jones reminds that this fear of an excess is no reason to go to the extreme and leave no room for knowing God intimately in this way.
+Paul was adamant in proclaiming how much joy Christians can have by knowing the Spirit intimately, and Dr. Lloyd-Jones gives several examples to demonstrate that those who have been most fruitful for the Lord are those who knew Him intimately as a friend.

 Additional Scripture Translations